 - Eat nourishing food.
 You may actually have time to prepare real meals now, and while many stores are low on canned food and pasta, fresh produce has remained relatively plentiful.

-- Add Vitamin C and Elderberry to your vitamin regimen.
+- Add Vitamin C, Zinc and Elderberry to your vitamin regimen.
 They have known immunity boosters.

 - Move your body, even for just a few minutes – cleaning, dancing around the living room, and nature photography walks (new hobby alert!) all count.